-Step 7: Log in to the root account (password same as the router login password as shown above), and start an SSH remote session.
+Step 7: Log in with the root account and password (same as those in the prior step), and start an SSH remote session.

-3.11.4 Terminal
+3.13.4 Terminal

-Under the Setting tab, users can click enable from the drop-down box and Save & Apply to enable the web terminal for router debugging.
+After navigating to System > Terminal, users can click enable from the drop-down box under the Setting tab and Save & Apply the setting to enable the web terminal for router debugging.